 Islamabad is the capital city of Pakistan.
 It was founded in the 1960s.
-The reason behind the establishment of the city Islamabad is to replace Karachi as the capital of Pakistan.
+The reason behind the establishment of Islamabad’s town is to replace Karachi as Pakistan’s capital.
 Islamabad is federally administered as part of the Islamabad Capital Territory.
-The area of Islamabad is 220 KM2 approximate with a total of 1,014,825 population as per of 2017 census.
+Islamabad’s area is 220 KM2 approximate, with 1,014,825 population as per the 2017 census.
 There are more than 20+ universities in Islamabad.
 Some of them are Bahria University, PIEAS, COMSATS Institute of Information Technology.

-Islamabad is one of the safest cities in Pakistan has an expansive surveillance system with a total of 1900+ CCTV cameras.
+Islamabad is one of the safest cities in Pakistan has a comprehensive surveillance system with a total of 1900+ CCTV cameras.
 Islamabad is a gamma-global city.
-It has the highest HDI (Human Development Index) in Pakistan with 0.678 and categorized as a medium on HDI in the country.
+It has the highest HDI (Human Development Index) in Pakistan with 0.678 and categorized as a medium on HDI.

 Lok Virsa Museum is located in the Shakarparian Hills.
 It is also known as The Heritage Museum.
 The museum opened in 1974 and became an autonomous institute in 2002.
 Lok Virsa – National Institute of Folk & Traditional Heritage is administrative of the Lok Virsa Museum.
 The museum shows the history and living cultures of Pakistan.
 An outdoor museum and several buildings take place in the Lok Virsa Museum which can accommodate up to 3000 visitors.